erikrestani/erikrestani/README.md

 # 👋 Hello!
 Welcome to My GitHub Profile

-I'm **Érik Restani**, a passionate **Systems Analyst and Developer** with experience in building web and mobile applications.
+I'm **Érik Restani**, a passionate **Systems Analyst and Developer** with experience in building mobile applications.
 I love solving problems, learning new technologies, and contributing to meaningful projects. 🚀

 ---